Policy on Research Misconduct and Procedures for Responding to Allegations of Research

 d.
 There is a reasonable indication of possible violations of civil or criminal law.

 f.
-There is reason to believe that the research misconduct Proceeding may be made public prematurely, so that agency may take appropriate steps to safeguard evidence and protect the rights of those involved.
+There is reason to believe that the research misconduct proceeding may be made public

 g.
 The research community or public should be informed.

 a.
-The University bears the burden of proving that research misconduct occurred.
+The University bears the burden of proving based on the Preponderance of the Evidence that

 i.
 The respondent intentionally, knowingly, or recklessly had research records and destroyed them,

 ii.
 Had the opportunity to maintain the records but did not do so, or

 iii.
 Maintained the records and failed to produce them in a timely manner, or